Edwardian era: Newspapers

 The turn of the century saw the rise of popular journalism aimed at the lower middle class and tending to deemphasise highly detailed political and international news, which remain the focus of a handful of low-circulation prestige newspapers.
 These were family-owned and operated, and were primarily interested not in profits but in influence on the nation's elite by their control of the news and editorials on serious topics.

 The new press, on the other hand, reached vastly larger audiences by emphasis on sports, crime, sensationalism, and gossip about famous personalities.
 Detailed accounts of major speeches and complex international events were not printed.
 Alfred Harmsworth, 1st Viscount Northcliffe was the chief innovator.
 He used his Daily Mail and Daily Mirror to transform the media along the American model of "Yellow Journalism".
 Lord Beaverbrook said he was "the greatest figure who ever strode down Fleet Street".
 Harmsworth made a great deal of money, but during the First World War he also wanted political power.
 For that he purchased the highest prestige newspaper, The Times.
 P. P. Catterall and Colin Seymour-Ure conclude that:

 The arts

 The Edwardian era corresponds to the French Belle Époque.
-Despite its brief pre-eminence, the period is characterised by its own unique architectural style, fashion, and lifestyle.
+Despite its brief pre-eminence, the period was characterised by its own unique architectural style, fashion, and lifestyle.
 Art Nouveau had a particularly strong influence.
 Artists were influenced by the development of the automobile and electricity, and a greater awareness of human rights.

 In November 1910, Roger Fry organised the exhibition Manet and the Post-Impressionists at the Grafton Galleries, London.
 This exhibition was the first to prominently feature Gauguin, Manet, Matisse, and Van Gogh in England and brought their art to the public.
 He followed it up with the Second Post-Impressionist Exhibition in 1912.

 George Frampton's statue of Peter Pan, "erected in Hyde Park in 1912 ... immediately became a source of contention, sparking debate about the role of public statuary and its role in spaces of recreation."